slowernews/hamster-system/README.md

 ===
 ####Files:

-- files named using folders logic or other naming system relevant to your job.
+- files named using folders notation or other naming system relevant to your job.

-        Example using folder's naming logic: plan+0.1.2
-        Example using other naming system: @ARC.EXE-plan+0.1.2

 - archived file using [SemVer](http://www.semver.org/) (each version *adds* a change on data): **+ major . minor . patch**